jlpg81/tenerity-react-native-challenge/README.md

 In this folder you will find a react native application, where you need to implement your solution for the technical challenge.

 ### back
 This folder contains a mock backend that serves the data needed to complete the technical challenge.
-This server is built using [JSON Serve](https://github.com/typicode/json-server).
-To run this server, use the command `yarn server`.
+This server is built using [JSON Server](https://github.com/typicode/json-server).
+To run this server, use the command `yarn serve`.
 Refer to the [JSON Server](https://github.com/typicode/json-server) documentation on how to query data from the APIs.